floripasat/floripasat/ttc/README.md

 ## CC1175 configuration

-For the CC1175 configuration, the [SmartRF Studio](http://www.ti.com/tool/smartrftm-studio) software was used, with the follow configuration:
+For the CC1175 configuration, the [SmartRF Studio](http://www.ti.com/tool/smartrftm-studio) software was used, with the follow settings:
 * Carrier frquency = 437,5 MHz
 * XTAL frequency = 32 MHz
 * Symbol rate = 1,2 ksps